 Note: MNF: Multi Nutrient Formulation FS: Foliar Spray LMC: Leaf Moisture Content; TSP: Total Soluble Protein

-The superior performance of MNF-I over MNF-II across most parameters suggests differences in formulation efficacy.
-MNF-I, which includes All 19 (19:19:19) and Potassium Nitrate, might provide a more balanced nutrient profile conducive to vegetative growth, compared to MNF-II.
-This result is consistent with studies by Dandin and Kumar (1989), which emphasized the role of balanced nutrient formulations in achieving higher mulberry yields.
+The superior performance of MNF-I over MNF-II under this experiment suggests differences in formulation efficacy.
+MNF-I, which includes All 19 (19:19:19) and potassium nitrate, might provide a more balanced nutrient profile conducive to vegetative growth, compared to MNF-II.
+This result is consistent with the earlier findings of Dandin and Kumar (1989), which emphasized the role of balanced nutrient formulations in achieving higher mulberry yields.

-From an economic perspective, the highest benefit-cost ratio (2.02) recorded in T3 demonstrates the economic viability of MNF-I at 0.75%.
+From the economic perspective, the highest benefit-cost ratio (2.02) recorded in T3, demonstrates the economic viability of MNF-I at 0.75%.
 This finding aligns with Lokanath and Shivasankar (1986), who highlighted the profitability of micronutrient foliar sprays in mulberry cultivation.
 Furthermore, foliar sprays are particularly advantageous in rainfed and resource-constrained environments due to their low application rates and high efficacy (Mona et al., 2012).

 Fig.1: Economics of multi-nutrient mixture foliar spray in mulberry

-The findings of the present study strongly suggest that foliar application of MNF-I at 0.75% is an effective agronomic practice for enhancing the growth, yield, and quality of mulberry.
+The findings of the present study strongly suggest that foliar application of MNF-I at 0.75% is an effective agronomic practice for enhancing the leaf growth, yield, and quality of mulberry.
 This method not only improves productivity but also ensures economic sustainability, making it a suitable recommendation for sericulture farmers.
 Future studies should explore the long-term impacts of repeated foliar applications on soil health, the interaction of foliar nutrients with varying environmental conditions, and potential integration with other sustainable agricultural practices.

 Conclusion

 The present study conclusively demonstrates that foliar application of multi-nutrient formulations (MNF-I and MNF-II) significantly enhances the agronomic and economic performance of mulberry.
-MNF-I at 0.75% (T3) consistently exhibited superior outcomes, including the highest leaf yield, enhanced biochemical quality and the best economic return.
+MNF-I at 0.75% (T3) consistently exhibited superior outcomes, including the highest leaf yield, enhanced biochemical quality of the leaf with best economic return.
 These results underscore the effectiveness of foliar fertilization in bypassing soil nutrient limitations and directly optimizing plant metabolic functions.
-The findings are in alignment with established studies, reinforcing the role of foliar nutrition in sustainable agricultural intensification.
-Thus, the adoption of MNF-I at 0.75% as a foliar spray offers a scientifically validated, economically viable, and environmentally sustainable approach for improving mulberry productivity and supporting sericulture.
+Thus, the adoption of MNF-I at 0.75% as a foliar spray offers a scientifically validated, economically viable, and environmentally sustainable approach for improving the productivity of mulberry leavesand supporting sericulture.
 Further investigations on long-term impacts and environmental dynamics are warranted to refine these practices.

 Reference